MitchellGray100/Tanks/README.md

 JavaFX One/Two Player Tank Game

 The game starts by having a tank at the bottom left and the top right.
 The tanks are controlled by seperate players.
-One goal is to make an AI that can replace the second player.
+The second tank can be controlled by an AI in one player mode.
 There is also a power up that spawns equidistant from both tanks.
 There are 4 different power ups.
 Shield, which lets the player take an extra hit.
 Wheels, which makes the tank move faster.
 Rockets, which makes the bullets move faster.
 Triple Cannon, which makes the tank capable of shooting more frequently.
 Bricks prevent the player from going through the space they cover.
 There is the brick border which always spawns, but there are also